Keep Warm: Critical reception

+Upon the 1991 release, Seamus Quinn from NME commented, "Well, the Italians have proved time and time again that they are good at this sort of thing: catchy pop house.
+However much you may dislike the piano (arms raised in the middle bit) formula, this one's a bit of a stormer; a floor-filler and then some.
+Kicks off with the Bingo Boys vocal sample and gets down with some pants, horns and, of course, loads of piano and stuff.
+No one seem to know where the perpetual vocal refrain keep me warm comes from, so it may actually be really sung by Jinny!
+Should do very well in the British charts, and apparently it's coming here via Virgin."

-After the song was re-released in 1995, James Masterton noted in his weekly UK chart commentary, that the song "has remained something of a classic club anthem, in a similar manner to Baby D's "Let Me Be Your Fantasy" and now finally comes above ground to become the hit you always felt it should be."
-Alan Jones from Music Week wrote, "A small hit when first released on Virgin in 1991, Jinny's "Keep Warm" is a classic latterday Italo-house song.
-Now remixed in "Don't Give Me Your Life" style by Alex Party, with other new stylings by T-Empo and Blu Peter along with the original, it has taken off like a rocket in the clubs and looks destined for major chart success."
+After the song was re-released in 1995, James Masterton noted in his weekly UK chart commentary, that the song "has remained something of a classic club anthem, in a similar manner to Baby D's 'Let Me Be Your Fantasy' and now finally comes above ground to become the hit you always felt it should be."
+Alan Jones from Music Week wrote, "A small hit when first released on Virgin in 1991, Jinny's 'Keep Warm' is a classic latterday Italo-house song.
+Now remixed in 'Don't Give Me Your Life' style by Alex Party, with other new stylings by T-Empo and Blu Peter along with the original, it has taken off like a rocket in the clubs and looks destined for major chart success."
 Brad Beatnik from the RM Dance Update commented, "Yeah, yeah, yeah – sure, you know this one but spare a few minutes for a couple of fine remixes.
 The frenetic pace of the original is replaced by a deep, Euro-styled dub from Alex Party that makes the most of the chorus while T-Empo simply spice up the original sound and Blu Peter goes for hard Euro trance; the original is included too.
 A bargain."